raylas/tiny-cluster/README.md

 ## Usage (to be embellished)

-**Optional:** Build dedicated Kubernetes network and configure routing, policies, and static DHCP leases.
+**Optional:** Build dedicated cluster network and configure routing, policies, and static DHCP leases.

 Populate `ansible/inventory` with Pi IPs/FQDNs and NFS/TFTP server details.